Highlights of Eastern Europe & Turkey - 20 Days

 Sighi?oara/Brasov

-Enjoy a half-day guided tour of Sighisoara and nearby countryside.
+With a local guide, venture into the Romanian countryside to visit traditional villages.
+Get a true sense of life in this less-visited region.
+Visit charming Brasov.
+Enjoy a guided tour of the nearby countryside.
 Take in the beautiful rolling scenery and visit medieval villages and fortified churches.

 In the early evening, transfer to the city of Brasov, the best preserved medieval city in Romania.